Tang dynasty: Western and Northern regions

 During the Islamic conquest of Persia (633–656), the son of the last ruler of the Sasanian Empire, Prince Peroz and his court moved to Tang China.
 According to the Old Book of Tang, Peroz was made the head of a Governorate of Persia in present-day Zaranj, Afghanistan.
 During this conquest of Persia, the Rashidun Caliph Uthman sent an embassy to the Tang court at Chang'an.
 Arab sources claim Umayyad commander Qutayba ibn Muslim briefly took Kashgar from China and withdrew after an agreement, but modern historians entirely dismiss this claim.
 The Arab Umayyad Caliphate in 715 deposed Ikhshid, the king the Fergana Valley, and installed a new king Alutar on the throne.
 The deposed king fled to Kucha (seat of Anxi Protectorate), and sought Chinese intervention.
 The Chinese sent 10,000 troops under Zhang Xiaosong to Ferghana.
 He defeated Alutar and the Arab occupation force at Namangan and reinstalled Ikhshid on the throne.
 The Tang defeated the Arab Umayyad invaders at the Battle of Aksu (717).
 The Arab Umayyad commander Al-Yashkuri and his army fled to Tashkent after they were defeated.
 The Turgesh then crushed the Arab Umayyads and drove them out.
 By the 740s, the Arabs under the Abbasid Caliphate in Khorasan had reestablished a presence in the Ferghana basin and in Sogdiana.
-At the Battle of Talas in 751, Karluk mercenaries under the Chinese defected, helping the Arab armies of the Caliphate to defeat the Tang force under commander Gao Xianzhi.
-Although the battle itself was not of the greatest significance militarily, this was a pivotal moment in history, as it marks the spread of Chinese papermaking into regions west of China as captured Chinese soldiers shared the technique of papermaking to the Arabs.
+During the decline of the Umayyad Caliphate in 750, combined with Emperor Xuanzong's expansion policy, enabled Tang to reassert its influence in Transoxania and become the predominant power in Chinese Turkestan.
+However, this resurgence ended suddenly at the Battle of Talas in 751.
+The Tang army led by Gao Xianzhi was defeated by the Abbasid army under Ziyad ibn Salih near present-day Tashkent.
+Sources differ on the force numbers and casualties with army sizes ranging from 10,000 to 100,000 for the Chinese side and 30,000 to 200,000 for the Abbasid side, although the larger numbers for both are likely exaggerated.
+Chinese sources state that the Tang army suffered 20,000 to 30,000 casualties while Arab sources state that 50,000 Tang soldiers were killed and 20,000 were taken captive.
+This defeat marked the end of Tang influence in Transoxiana and halted Tang westward expansion.
+The Abbasids then consolidated their rule in Transoxania. with also the spread of Chinese papermaking into regions west of China as captured Chinese soldiers shared the technique of papermaking to the Arabs.
 These techniques ultimately reached Europe by the 12th century through Arab-controlled Spain.
 Although they had fought at Talas, on June 11, 758, an Abbasid embassy arrived at Chang'an simultaneously with the Uyghurs bearing gifts for the Tang emperor.
 In 788–789 the Chinese concluded a military alliance with the Uyghur Turks who twice defeated the Tibetans, in 789 near the town of Gaochang in Dzungaria, and in 791 near Ningxia on the Yellow River.